 The Ministry of Education is the main entity responsible for implementing the curriculum.
 The Ministry of Agriculture and the nutrition unit of the Ministry of Health are also involved in implementing activities, like the Farm to Table initiative in collaboration with the Ministry of Agriculture, which involves learning where the food comes from and how these foods can be used, or an awareness campaign organized in conjunction with the Ministry of Health during the World Diabetes Day to teach students what to eat.

-Specialized teachers, most having higher education in nutrition, are the main front line food educators.
+Specialized teachers, most having higher education in nutrition, are the main front-line food educators.

 Family and consumer science (grades 7 to 9) is a three-year course that explores areas like food & nutrition, clothing & construction, home management, parenting & child development, and consumer education.
 During the lessons, the teachers use field trips, demonstrations, games, role play, and menu writing as learning techniques.
 The main topics addressed include the Bahamian Dietary Guidelines and other food images (e.g. My plate of the US Dietary Guidelines) and planning healthy snacks.
 In food and nutrition (grades 10 to 12), more complex topics are covered, such as sources of foods, meal planning and meal preparation, health & safety, nutrition requirements and nutrient deficiency diseases.
-In this case, the teachers also include research papers, display boards and documentaries for the lessons.
+In this case, the teachers also included research papers, display boards, and documentaries for the lessons.

 Activities and pedagogical methodologies change according to the school.
 Examples of activities carried out at the school level include culinary competitions, food exhibitions of local fruits and vegetables, speech competitions, assemblies, etc.